vikassharmanaini/100_flutter_app_challenge/README.md

-# 100 Days of Flutter Apps Challenge
+# 100 Flutter Apps Challenge

-Welcome to the **100 Days of Flutter Apps Challenge** repository!
+Welcome to the **100 Flutter Apps Challenge** repository!
 This project contains 100 different Flutter apps developed as part of a challenge to learn and experiment with various features of the Flutter framework.
 Each app is a standalone project, demonstrating different concepts, functionalities, and UI elements.

 ## Table of Contents